 November 21st, 2017 by Steve Hanley

-This story about coming plug-in hybrid models was first published by Gas2.
+This story about Uber and self-driving cars was first published by Gas2.

 In the summer of 2015, Travis Kalanick, the boy-child founder of Uber, told Elon Musk if Tesla could build 500,000 self-driving cars, his company would buy them all.
 This was before Tesla began producing its first Model S sedans equipped with its Autopilot semi-autonomous driving system.
 Musk brushed off Kalanick at the time (and later indicated after much questioning that Tesla might be planning an Uber-like service itself), but Uber has been pursuing self-driving technology ever since and has made Pittsburgh the hub of its autonomous car research and testing.

 Last spring, a rumor surfaced in the German press that Uber had agreed with Mercedes to buy 100,000 self-driving versions of that company’s S Class sedan for delivery in 2020.
 Now, TechCrunch is reporting that Uber has struck a deal with Volvo to purchase 24,000 self-driving XC90 SUVs beginning in 2019.